8832/cse15l-lab-reports/Lab3.md

   - `-mtime n`:
     - This command line option finds files / directories based on their modification time.
 This command is commonly used in the form `find /path/to/search -mtime n`.
-It also can be used simply in the form `find -mtime n"`.
+It also can be used simply in the form `find -mtime n`.
 In this case, the `find` command will start searching from the current working directory for files / directories that match the specified modification time.
 If we use a plus sign before `n`, this means we are looking for a file modified more than `n` days ago.
 If we use a negative sign before `n`, we are looking for a file modified less than `n` days ago.
     - Example 1: \
       This example demonstrates using the `-mtime n` command line option to find files / directories modified less than one day ago when *no such files exist*.
 Notice that there is no output in this case.
       ```